Pick one bridge

 Name what you already understand, what training you expect, and how you learn unfamiliar workflows.

-These groups show how applicants can translate prior evidence into the current HireTea public index.
+These groups show how applicants can translate prior evidence into the current HireTea published guide set.
 Use them to choose what belongs in the resume, cover letter, and interview answer before you submit.

 | Career change group | Indexed hubs | Example companies | Signals to translate |